 HBA staff are not allowed to edit speaker profile information (such as their title, company) or add anything to their profile (such as a headshot or speaker bio) per HBA policy and GDPR regulations.
 We rely entirely on the individual to ensure their profile information accurate.

-For these reasons, it is very important that speakers all have accurate HBA profiles before you even begin the event setup process.
-If a speaker is not willing to do the about steps, please let them know that, unfortunately, they will not be able to participate in the event as a speaker.
+For these reasons and to ensure you are not held up during the planning process, it is very important that speakers all have accurate HBA profiles before you even begin the event setup process.
+If a speaker is not willing to do the above steps, please let them know that, unfortunately, they will not be able to participate in the event as a speaker.

 Step 2: once your event is open for registration...

 HBA will notify you and send you all your promo codes.
-At that time, prompt your speaker to register themselves using the HBA speaker code.
-Here are instructions should they need assistance registering:
+At that time, prompt your speaker to register for the event using the HBA speaker code.
+Here are instructions, should they need assistance registering:

 - Registering for an HBA event